danielgtaylor/berry-gardener/source/plants/currant/index.md

   </div>
   <div class="row">
     <span class="column">
       <strong>History</strong>: Parentage is Heinemann's Rote Spatlese &#10005; <a href="#red-lake-red-currant">Red Lake</a>, but has lost its red pigment in the berries.
 Has a neat red pigment in young branches, however.
-Bred by Dr. Josef Cvopa at Bojnice, Slovakia and released in 1977.
+Bred by Dr. Josef Cvopa at Bojnice, Slovakia and released in 1977 from the Research Institute of Fruit and Decorative Trees.
     </span>
   </div>
   <div class="row">